mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 How this works in practice is that each game develops their own custom protocol on top of UDP, implementing basic reliability as required, while sending the majority of data as unreliable unordered.
 This ensures that time series data arrives as quickly as possible without waiting for dropped packets to be resent.

-So what does this have to do with web games?
+So, what does this have to do with web games?

-The key problem for web games today is that game developers have no way to do this best practice in the browser.
-Web games are forced to send their game data over TCP.
-Therefore, when packet loss and latency exist, web games have hitches and non-responsiveness because their game data is subject to head of line blocking.
+The key problem for web games today is that game developers have no way to follow this best practice in the browser.
+Instead, web games are forced to send their game data over TCP, causing hitches and non-responsiveness due to head of line blocking.

 This is completely unnecessary and could be fixed overnight if web games had some way to send and receive UDP packets.

 # What about WebSockets?

-...
+WebSockets are an extension to the HTTP protocol which upgrade a HTTP connection so that data can be exchanged bidirectionally, rather than in the traditional request/response pattern.

+This elegantly solves the problem of websites that need to display dynamically changing content, because once a web socket connection is established, the server can push data to the browser without a corresponding request.

+Unfortunately, since WebSockets are implemented on top of TCP, data is still subject to head of line blocking, making it less than ideal for multiplayer games.

-# What about SPDY?
+# What about QUIC?

-...
+QUIC is an experimental protocol built on top of UDP that is designed as replacement transport layer for HTTP.
+It's currently supported in Google Chrome only.

+A key feature provided by QUIC is support for multiple data streams.
+New channel ids for data can be created implicitly by the client or server.

+This channel concept provide two key benefits:

+1) It avoids a new connection handshake each time a new request is made.

+2) It eliminates head of line blocking between unrelated streams of data.

+Unfortunately, while head of line blocking is solved across unrelated data streams, head of line blocking still exists within each stream.

 # What about WebRTC?

-...
+WebRTC is a collection of protocols that enable peer-to-peer communication between browsers for applications like video and video streaming.

+It is vastly complex and contains video and voice codecs, TURN, STUN and DTLS implementations.

+Almost as a footnote, WebRTC supports a data channel, which can be configured in an unreliable mode, providing a way to send unreliable unordered data that is not subject to head of line blocking.

+So why are games still using

+Embedded deep within the complexity of a It also supports a data channel, which provides a way to exchange UDP-like packets.

+However, WebRTC is extremely complex, and

 (insert headline here)

-5. Straw Solution 1

-a) Describe solution briefly (60 words)

-b) Expert quote on why it doesn't work (70 words)

-6. Straw Solution 2

-a) Describe solution briefly (60 words)

-b) Expert quote on why it doesn't work (70 words)

-(insert headline here)

-(here I would like to outline what the real solutino would look like? eg. connection based, ddos proof, authenticated, encrypted).

 7. Introduce real solution